PranjalBorthakur/4112_Project2/README.md

 The Entire Algorithm description can be found at: http://www.cs.columbia.edu/~kar/pubsk/selcondsTODS.pdf

-The following is the code structure:
+The following is the structure of Application.java which contains the implementation of the Algorithm: